The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 No commission on CFDs with spreads from 0.2 pips | Restricted in several major jurisdictions including the USA |

-Is Forex Trading Legal in Spain?
+Is Forex Trading Legal in Spanish-speaking Areas?

 Spanish regulatory standards align with the European Union’s MiFID II framework, which establishes requirements for broker authorization, transparent pricing, client fund segregation, leverage limitations, and comprehensive investor protection mechanisms.